purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

     > let ns = range 0 999

-Now let\'s filter out all of those elements which do not meet the criterion.
+Now let's filter out all of those elements which do not meet the criterion.
 We can use the `filter` function from `Data.Array`, by providing a predicate function as its first argument:

     > let multiples = filter (\n -> n % 3 == 0 || n % 5 == 0) ns